Expert clinical advice and guidance is an essential part of any vascular procedure. Here are answers to some of the most common questions.

 Right here!
 We sell medical-grade compression stockings/compression socks in our online shop.
 The pressure at the ankle is greater than at the knee to encourage blood or fluid to flow from your legs to your heart.
 We often recommend class 1 grade for most because they’re strong, yet easy to put on.

-Once you have had your consultation we will give you a quote for ongoing scans.
+Once you have had your vascular consultation we will give you a quote for ongoing scans.
 The cost of an ultrasound depends on how long the scan takes.

 We call this a varicose vein myth.
 Yes, you can continue putting up with varicose veins but often they can start to impede your life, ache and may lead to skin deterioration and venous leg ulcers.
 Like most things, we recommend the sooner you get treatment the better the outcome.